 Another challenge RCA faces is the reluctance to accept it in wide-scale use.
 Currently, RCA material sees limited use, making up only a fraction of total new concrete construction.
 There is a belief that concrete mixes produced using RCA will be of a lower quality.
 However, many studies suggest the structural integrity of RCA-based concrete complies with international standards in deformation capacity.

 AEI’s Aggregate Screening Solutions

 Whether you produce RCA or other construction aggregates, efficient, reliable screening is vital to the success of your operation.

 AEI offers a number of advanced screening solutions from sizing to washing aggregate.
-The BIVITEC® vibratory screen is an ideal solution for screening bulk aggregates to size, including crushed concrete.
+The BIVITEC® vibratory screen is an ideal solution for screening bulk aggregates to size, including crushed recycled concrete.
 The BIVITEC®’s double oscillating screening principle is effective at screening fine particles, and its polyurethane screen mats provide excellent wear life against abrasive materials.

 Complete our contact form to learn more about the BIVITEC® or request your quote online!